mparno/fenics-web/source/styleguides.rst

 Cross referencing
 -----------------

-Cross-references are created by placing labels at the location which you want to refer to and then use ``:ref:\`label-name\``` to create the link.
+Cross-references are created by placing labels at the location you want to refer to and then using ``:ref:\`label-name\``` to create the link.
 Example:

 .. code-block:: rest